BYU-AUVSI/ugv_auto_drive/README.md

 - baud rate: 1200 (default is 9600)

-old:Autonomous drive software for UGV, written for OpenPilot Revolution using the airbourne_f4 library for hardware abstraction.
+old: Autonomous drive software for UGV, written for OpenPilot Revolution using the airbourne_f4 library for hardware abstraction.